 System.ComponentModel.DataAnnotations attributes and will use these to shape the generated code.

-The displayed name name of a property, as well as the order in which it appears in generated views, can be set via the
+The displayed name and description of a property, as well as the order in which it appears in generated views, can be set via the

 [Display] attribute.
 By default, properties will be displayed in the order in which they are defined in their class.

-The displayed name name of a property can also be set via the
+The displayed name of a property can also be set via the

 Normally, Coalesce figures out which properties are foreign keys, but if you don't use standard EF naming conventions then you'll need to annotate with